rehamAbass/class3/class3/PITCHME.md

 ---?code=class3/src/MainForHashTable.java&lang=java
-A hashtable is very efficient for saving a set (of strings in this case).
+A hash table is efficient for saving a set (of strings in this case).

 ---